 3. Keyless entry

 Always losing your keys?
-That’s not a problem with newer models of garage-door openers.
+That’s not a problem with newer models of garage door openers.
 A code-accessed keypad is usually mounted outside the door.
 Some keypads even use fingerprints to open garage doors.
-Other keypads can even be controlled using smartphones or computer.
+Other keypads can even be controlled using smartphones or computers.
+So, it doesn’t matter if you are using the Sidewalk Paving or trying to open from your car, these automatic keypads can be a big help.

 4. Battery backup